SimonLiebers-Dev/UrlShortener/.docs/ARC42.md

 - **Frontend**: UI using Blazor WebAssembly.
 - **Backend**: RESTful API in ASP.NET Core.
 - **Database**: Stores URL mappings, user data, analytics.
-- **APIs**: Used for URL security checks and QR code generation.
+- **APIs**: Used for parsing the user agent of the client.

 ---

 ## 6. Runtime View
 ### 6.1 Shortening a URL
 1. User enters a long URL.
-2. The backend validates the URL.
+2. The backend validates the request.
 3. A short URL is generated and stored in the database.
 4. The user receives the shortened link.